 People become freelancers because they have passion.
 They have an area of expertise that they love, and they want to use that expertise to carve out a career – doing what they love.

-People also become freelancers for all of the other reasons we have read about – freedom of work life and scheduling; flexibility of work hours; complete choice in type of work and who to work for, and so on.
+People also become freelancers for all of the other reasons we have read about – freedom of work-life and schedule; flexibility of work hours; complete choice in the type of work and who to work for, and so on.

 These motivators push an ever-increasing number of people, especially millennials, into freelancing.

 - 80% of millennials employed in the traditional workforce state they would quit their jobs if they could freelance

 - By 2020, 40% of the entire workforce will be freelancers